Version Information: Version 1.0 +Caplifive

 1.5.
 Assembly Mnemonics

-Each Capstone-RISC-V instruction is given a mnemonic prefixed with CS.
+Each Capstone-RISC-V instruction is given a mnemonic prefixed with CS..

 In contexts where it is clear we are discussing Capstone-RISC-V instructions,

-we will omit the CS.
+we will omit the CS. prefix for brevity.

 In assembly code, the list of operands to an instruction is supplied following the